sebmader/research_project_1/README.md

 # My first research project
-This repository contains all progress made during my 1st research project in Gorningen, NL, in the group of Rampal Etienne
+This repository contains all progress made during my 1st research project in Gorningen, NL

 ## Contents
 A lot of interesting stuff...!